jwasham/computer-science-flash-cards/README.md

 # Computer Science Flash Cards

+This fork repository has been updated with the following features:
+- Create tag (type "general" and "code" will be auto add to tag table when init project)
+- Filter & memorize card by tag
+- Choose to load the database
+- Init database with UI
+- Bookmark card will be added to the tag "bookmark"

+*-------------------- __Origin README__ --------------------*

 This is a little website I've put together to allow me to easily make flash cards and quiz myself for memorization of:

 - General cs knowledge